 Days Gone By

-In Bainville, you can visit the Pioneer Pride Museum features rooms furnished as they were in the days of the pioneers.
+In Bainville, you can visit the Pioneer Pride Museum which features rooms furnished as they were in the days of the pioneers.
 An old jail and a 1929 fire truck add to the attraction.
 While in nearby Circle, the McCone County and Circle Museum is a trip back to ranching and life in the 1880s.
 The wildlife taxidermy collection is outstanding.
 The Phillips County Museum on US Highway 2 includes displays of early Plains Indian artifacts, homesteading, ranching, farming and mining in the area.
 Crow Agency is home to the annual Crow Fair and Rodeo, which boasts the largest modern-day native American teepee encampment in the world.
 You can see more than 1,500 teepees are setup near the Little Bighorn Creek.